 - PL-900: Microsoft Power Platform Fundamentals

-My reasoning for this recommendation is that the underlying Identity store for all of Microsoft Cloud (Azure AD) is covered in MS-900, and, additionally, almost every person I am making this recommendation to is going to be somewhat familiar with Exchange email, SharePoint sites, OneDrive, or Teams, all of which are included in the scope of MS-900.
+This recommendation is based on MS-900 and SC-900 including all of the fundamental building blocks for a Microsoft Tenant.
+Additionally, almost every person I am making this recommendation to is going to be somewhat familiar with Identity, Exchange email, SharePoint sites, OneDrive, or Teams, all of which are included in the scope of MS-900 and SC-900.

 Second, the AZ-900 will build on the knowledge of MS-900 and also applies to a very broad set of services available under the Azure umbrella.

-Below are links to each of the exams and Microsoft Learning Path for each one.
-In my preparation for these certifications in late 2019 and early 2020 I found these learning paths to be a great start for exam prep and in some cases sufficient without additional resources.
-However, I also link to helpful courses offered by Pluralsight in the links below.
+Below are links to each of the certification pages and additional resources for each one.
+In my preparation for these certifications, I found the Microsoft learning paths to be a great start for exam prep and in some cases sufficient without additional resources.
+However, I also link to helpful courses offered by Pluralsight and Udemy in the links below.